danielpuehringer/01556470-object-detection-for-construction-site-timelapses/Assignment2-Hacking.md

-## Summerized Workflow
+## Summarized Workflow
-A detailed technical workflow can abe found in README.md, here is a brief overview with the essential aspects:
+A detailed technical workflow can be found in README.md, here is a brief overview with the essential aspects:

 I chose the "Bring your own data" approach: